AminaManseur29/ENSAE_NLP_project/README.md

 ```

 ### 2. Create and activate a virtual environment
-If you are using SSPCloud:
-    - First deactivate the default conda environment:
+If you are using SSPCloud, first deactivate the default conda environment:
 ```bash
 conda deactivate
 ```

-    - Create a new .venv environment using uv:
+Create a new .venv environment using uv:

 ```bash
 pip install uv
 uv venv .venv